Matthew 21:23 – 22:46

 After all His efforts to give the vine the optimal environment, the vineyard produced “wild grapes”… sin and rebellion.
 Jehovah exclaims, “What could have been done more to my vineyard, that I have not done in it?”
 Israel was but a sample of the first man.
 Given the perfect geographical environment, the perfect political climate, the perfect religion… the first man can produce nothing for God.
 He pronounces therefore the judgments on the vineyard:

 1. Removal of the hedge and wall.
 This speaks of the removal of divine protection from Israel.
-This results in the enemies desolating the land, which happened beginning slowly, then increasing until Israel was taken captive and the temple destroyed by Nebuchadnezzar.
+This results in the enemies desolating the land, which began slowly, then increased until Israel was taken captive and the temple destroyed by Nebuchadnezzar.

 2. Stopping of the vineyard’s cultivation.
 This speaks of the cessation of prophets and priests, the workers in the vineyard to “stir up” the conscience of the people.